koinos/koinos-docs/docs/nodes/running-node.md

 | `COMPOSE_PROFILES` | `jsonrpc` | add private JSON-RPC only |

 Leave RabbitMQ, its administration port, REST, and gRPC on loopback.
-Keep the image tags supplied by the selected revision.
+Keep the image tags supplied by the checked-out orchestrator.

 !!! danger "Do not use the `all` profile"
     `all` also starts `block_producer`.
 Block production has separate key and